Key takeaways

 69.5

-Paid users average 69.5 vs 57.8 for free users, a gap of 11.7 points.
-This is not because paying makes your idea better.
-It is selection bias: founders who invest $29 in validation tend to be more serious.
-They have already done some homework.
-They have a clearer concept and a more defined market.
+Paid users average 69.5 vs 56.5 for free users, a gap of 13.0 points.
+That is not because paying makes your idea better.
+It is selection bias.
+Founders who invest $29 in validation tend to be more serious, have already done some homework, and are working from a clearer concept with a more defined market in mind.

 The practical takeaway: if you are going to pay for validation, make sure you have done the basic homework first.
 Define your buyer.
 Name three competitors.
 Know what price range the market tolerates.
 That baseline preparation is worth more than any tool.